mherchel/herchel.com/src/blog/perfmatters/index.md

 slides https://jlengstorf.github.io/presentations/pwa-perf

+### Web Perf Metrics & Measurement in 2018
+by Paul Irish

 The conference ended with the biggest draw (and one of my developer heros), Paul Irish, who is a xxx at Google -- working on Chromium and DevTools.